-Sadly, most of the things that happen around us are out of our control, yet they still manage to affect our mind, body, and spirits in a negative way.
+Sadly, most of the things that happen around us are out of our control, yet they still manage to affect our mind, body, and spirits negatively.
 So, how do you rise above it?
 How do you find your way off of the daily crazy train with all of your faculties intact?
-You must learn the self-sustaining act of “Self Care”.
+You must learn the self-sustaining act of how to practice Self Care.

-Self-care is a loving act of carving out time to minister to your personal needs.
-Every human being has a breaking point, self-care allows you to take a moment and dial back the stresses of the day and do what is necessary to soothe and protect your own mental health.
+Self care is a loving act of carving out time to minister to your personal needs.
+Every human being has a breaking point; self-care allows you to take a moment and dial back the stresses of the day and do what is necessary to soothe and protect your own mental health.

 If you love listening to music, I recommend The Most Relaxing Classical Music In The Universe.
 Whatever it takes to get your mind clear and focused, is what you should do.
 There is no right or wrong answer when it comes to finding what works best for you.

 I’ve always found that the longer I put something off, the more tense and anxious it made me.
-As soon as I started acting like an adult, things became easier to deal with and I felt less pressure as I ticked each task off of my list.
+As soon as I started acting like an adult, things became more comfortable to deal with, and I felt less pressure as I ticked each task off of my list.